Village accountant: Terminology

-In India and Pakistan, jamabandi are land records maintained for each village in a tehsil (township).
+In modern-day India, jamabandi are land records maintained for each village in a tehsil (township).
 A jamabandi includes the name of the owners, the area of cultivation (or land), owner shares, and other rights.
 It is revised periodically.
 A jamabandi is prepared by a patwari, and certified by the division revenue officer.
 Two copies are made: one for the government's record room, and the other for the patwari.
 In a number of states, land records have been computerized and are available on the Internet.

 Lal Dora, a term introduced by the British Raj in 1908, is a red line drawn on revenue maps that delineates the village population from nearby agricultural land.
 It enables villagers to build houses without the Change in Land Use (CLU) authorization which would otherwise be needed to convert agricultural land to commercial or residential use.